keeyank/Strategy/README.md

-# Strategy
+# Strategy Game
-A game I'm making to learn Unity!

-This is a really simple tile based strategy game, similar to games like Fire Emblem.
-It was mostly inspired by a game called Into
-The Breach, which I thought would be really fun to try to recreate with different abilities for the playable units, so that's what
-I set out to do!
-Along with that, the project is mostly to really familiarize myself with game development via Unity, since it's the first solo project on Unity that I've done.

-***Features I plan on adding:***
+This project is to help familiarize myself with game developemnt in the Unity environment.
+Taking inspiration from games such as Fire Emblem and Into the Breach, I set out to create a simple tile based strategy game.
+My primary objective was to create a game filled with different characters with their own unique abilities.

+## Features In-progress:
 - Units - Atleast 5 playable units, 3 can be selected in a game
-  - Tiles - More tile variety, e.g., mud tiles which lower a unit's speed, lava tile which kills a unit when it's pushed into it
+- Tile diversity, e.g., mud lowers a unit's speed, lava kills a unit
-  - Turns - Players can make a certain amount of "moves" each turn with their units, then the turn switches to the other player - ***Completed!***
+- Turns - Players can make a certain amount of "moves" each turn with their units, then the turn switches to the other
-  - Unit Selection Screen - Select the types of Units you want to use
+- Unit Selection Screen
-  - Better Graphics - Updated graphics that aren't just squares
+- Update Graphics

+## Features Completed:
-  - More tiles
+- Player